breki/demeton/pomodoro-Demeton.md

 - add test case for integers
 - add test case for axis-aligned rectangles and X
+- implement a binary search tree

 ## Thu 12.12.
+- Implemented a somewhat better self-intersecting polygon detection algorithm, but we really need a binary search tree.
 - Added an algorithm to generate non-self-intersecting polygons to the testbed.
 - Implemented a simple testbed for testing polygons self-intersection, but it mostly generates self-intersecting polygons.